 - designed to integrate theory with practice and involve authentic engagement with partner organisations;

-- purposefully aligned to program and course learning outcomes;
+- purposefully aligned to and assessed against program and course learning outcomes;

-- undertaken with a partner organisation with the partner involved in the delivery of the WIL activity;
+- undertaken with a partner organisation, with the partner involved in the delivery of the WIL activity; and

-- supervised in a work learning context with active engagement of the partner organization; and
+- supervised in a work learning context with the active engagement of the partner organisation.

 - placements (internships, clinicals) where a student performs course-related work while embedded within a partner organisation;

-- projects requiring students to complete specific deliverables for a partner organisation with that organisation acting as a mentor and/or client to student, provide input to the design of the project and feedback to the student/s on their deliverables
+- projects requiring students to complete specific deliverables for a partner organisation, with that organisation acting as a mentor and/or client to student, providing input to the design of the project and feedback to the students on their deliverables.

 Below are examples of UNSW WIL activity: